flipcoder/textbeat/README.md

 # Decadence
-Plaintext music tracker and shell
+Plaintext music tracker and midi shell

 Copyright (c) 2018 Grady O'Connell

-Status: Just started.
-Still prototyping.
+This is an early prototype of a plaintext music tracker.

 I wanted to track music in my text editor because I'm quite fast with it.
 The available options weren't good enough.
-This is my attempt at making a column-oriented, music tracker that works from a text editor and includes an interactie midi shell.
+This is my attempt at making a column-oriented, music tracker that works from a text editor and includes an interactive midi shell.

-I plan to make a vim plugin for this as well to follow the song and hear individual sections (see integration.vim for temporary usage)
+There is VERY basic vim mappings for playback, but its limited.
+My plan is getting full integration and playback control very soon.

-Currently I test on Linux using the Helm and qsynth
+Currently I test on Linux using the Helm, qsynth.
+I'm going to integrate Csound.

 NOTE: I'll probably rewrite this in C++ once I'm done prototyping, as python isn't the best choice for audio :)